Vastyen/vastien/README.md

 https://roadmap.sh/

-I'm learning backend at this moment using Flask, Python, SQLite3 and Request To the front my strength is JavaScript ES6+ and React.js/React-Native
+I'm learning backend at this moment using Flask, Python, SQLite3 and Request.
+To the front my strength is JavaScript ES6+ and React.js/React-Native